infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_a_record.md

     * For allocating a dynamic IP address, configure the `cidr` field instead of `ip_addr` .
 Optionally, specify a `network_view` if you do not want to allocate it in the network view `default`.
 * `cidr`: required only for dynamic allocation, specifies the network from which to allocate an IP address when the `ip_addr` field is empty.
 The address is in CIDR format.
 For static allocation, use `ip_addr` instead of `cidr`.
 Example: `192.168.10.4/30`.

+!> In running the `.tf` files, if you want to use the uppercase letters in `fqdn`, please consider using `lower()` as it is creating inconsistency here in the `.tfstate` file and in NIOS grid.
+For this note , an example is added.

 ### Examples of an A-record Block

 ```hcl